 They wanted a quiet location to build a house and raise a family but both did not have jobs at the time.
 Not having a background in the wine industry, John found work at a cooper and started building wine barrels.
 Soon John was making home wine with his co-workers; eventually he and Shawn decided to bottle their wine commercially – their first vintage from 1985.
 A small winery is located on the lower level of the family home on site which overlooks the vineyard.

-Their driveway is extremely sharp and if you are driving west towards St. Helena on Spring Mountain road you will have to pass the driveway, turn around in the small dirt pull out, head back in the opposite direction and then enter the driveway.
+Their driveway is extremely sharp and if one is driving west towards St. Helena on Spring Mountain road one will have to pass the driveway, turn around in the small dirt pull out, head back in the opposite direction and then enter the driveway.
 The property is located at an elevation of about 2000 feet placing this and nearby Spring Mountain vineyards as some of the higher sites in Napa County.
 And the property does receive a bit of snow here most winters.
+Remarkably the home and winery survived the devastating Glass Fire which severely burned a large portion of Spring Mountain in 2020.

 The space is sometimes used for private events and select tasting for wine club members.